feldera/feldera/docs/docs/demos/time-series-enrich.md

 join.

 The demo also includes a pipeline that uses this program.
-On the sidebar, click on Pipeline Management, then on the pencil icon next to Time Series Enrichment Pipeline.
+On the sidebar, click on Pipelines, then on the pencil icon next to Time Series Enrichment Pipeline.
 This displays the pipeline structure, including the program and how it is attached to connectors: